 Each trailer is insulated like a home

 Once we’ve built the outer shell and placed it onto the chassis, we install plumbing, wiring, and insulation.
-The EcoBatt® insulation we use is made primarily from sand and recycled glass, and certified to the tightest indoor air quality certification in the industry.
-It also meets or exceeds all industry performance standards.
-Once it’s all wired, plumbed, and insulated, an inner aluminum layer is riveted to the frame, which makes up the interior walls of the trailer.
+After the interior is wired, plumbed, and insulated, an inner aluminum layer is riveted to the frame, which makes up the interior walls of the travel trailer.

 We put the walls through a full hurricane test